aZholtikov/ZHNetwork/README.md

 # ATTENTION!!!

 ## The library is deprecated and is no longer supported.
 The new version can be viewed at https://github.com/aZholtikov/zh_network.
 Many bugs have been fixed, stability of work has been increased.
-Arduino version for ESP8266 will be ported soon - currently availability only version for RTOS SDK.
+The Arduino version for ESP8266 will most likely not be ported (as the Arduino framework does not currently support RTOS for ESP8266) - only the RTOS SDK version is currently available.

 ## Features